 As you can see, stop motion is super fun and eye-catching and, with the use of an app, it’s actually easier than it looks.
 Try Stop Motion Studio for iOS or for Android.
 This app provides an overlay mode that makes it easy to see the difference between each of your frames.

 Planning to try out any of these video effects?
 We’d love to see what you come up with!
-Drop a link in the comments or head over to Facebook to share your videos with our Social Video Marketing Community—a place for inspiration, tips, and feedback on your videos!
+Share your videos with our Social Video Marketing Community—a place for inspiration, tips, and feedback on your videos!